DanielEduardoLopez/ZooDB/README.md

 ### **5. Database Implementation**

 All the SQL code to implement the database can be seen <a href="https://raw.githubusercontent.com/DanielEduardoLopez/ZooDB/main/DB_Implementation.sql">here</a>.

+Furthermore, the SQL code with some mock data to populate the database and answer the questions can be retrieved <a href="https://raw.githubusercontent.com/DanielEduardoLopez/ZooDB/main/DB_Data.sql">here</a>.

 ### **6. Description of files in repository**
 File | Description